County Kilkenny: Irish language

 County Kilkenny was the last county in Leinster to have native Irish speakers other than Louth (which was historically and linguistically a part of Ulster).
-The dialect shared the majority of its features with the surviving dialect of Ring in Co.
-Waterford.
+The dialect shared the majority of its features with the surviving dialect of Ring in County Waterford.
 One distinct feature of the traditional Irish of Kilkenny (and Laois) as part of the Ossory dialect region was the pronunciation of slender R [ɾʲ] as [ʒʲ] similar to but not exactly like the G in the English word "regime".
 This [ʒʲ] sound was devoiced to an "sh" sound when slender R was adjacent to the sound /h/.
 The Irish language scholar Risteárd A. Breatnach wrote an MA thesis entitled "Kilkenny Irish" but this remains unpublished.

-Baile Shéamais, in Glenmore, was home to Pádraig Paor who is believed to have been the last traditional native speaker of the Irish language in Co.
-Kilkenny.
+Baile Shéamais, in Glenmore, was home to Pádraig Paor who is believed to have been the last traditional native speaker of the Irish language in County Kilkenny.
 Audio-recordings were made of his speech in 1936 for the Irish Folklore Commission (Coimisiún Béaloideasa Éireann) by Séamus Ó Duilearga and Risteárd A Breatnach.
 His speech contains the well-documented Ossory pronunciation of slender R [ɾʲ] as [ʒʲ], resembling the j sound of Standard French.